balena-os/leviathan/documentation/quickstart.md

 make test
 ```

-- If the test ran successfully, then your testbot is set up correctly and ready to run more tests.
+- The logs will start streaming on the terminal for the test run.
+Wait for the test scenario to run and check the device logs on the dashboard in the meantime.
+If the test finished successfully without any errors, then your testbot is set up correctly and ready to run more tests.

-## Let's run some more tests
+## Let's run some "real" tests

+We will start with a test run of the [balenaOS unmanaged testing suite](https://github.com/balena-os/meta-balena/tree/master/tests/suites).
+To get the tests clone the meta-balena repository and:

-Use the tests now from [meta-balena](https://github.com/balena-os/meta-balena/tree/master/tests/suites) instead.
-The OS test suite is recommended as it works with the least configuration.
+- Either copy the OS test suite from meta-balena to the `workspace` directory

-- Either copy the OS test suite to the `workspace` directory or point the `suite` property to the path of the OS test suite in meta-balena.
+- or point the `suite` property to the path of the OS test suite in the meta-balena directory.
 - Extract the image you want to test to `./leviathan/workspace` and rename it to `balena.img`.
 You can downloaded unmanaged image from [balena.io/os](balena.io/os).

 ```js